xdevroey/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 My name is Xavier Devroey.
 I am an assistant professor of software engineering at the [University of Namur](https://www.unamur.be), where, together with Benoît Vanderose, we co-lead the [SNAIL Team](https://snail.info.unamur.be).
-My research goal is to to ease software testing by exploring new paths to achieve a high level of automation for test case design, generation, selection, and prioritization.
+My research goal is to ease software testing by exploring new paths to achieve a high level of automation for test case design, generation, selection, and prioritization.
 My main research interests include search-based and model-based software testing, test suite augmentation, DevOps, and variability-intensive systems.